ActiveState/homework/README.md

 * `--name` - The name of a distribution for which dependencies should be resolved.
 May be specified more than once.
-* `--text` - By default, output will be as JSON but when this flag is passed the output should be some sort of human-readable tree representation.

-The JSON output for dependency tree should look like this:
+The program should output a JSON object to `stdout`.
+That JSON object should look like this:

 ```json
 {